exclamation point icon

 Dayana reunites with Dr. Val Paredes during screening day at Operation Smile’s May surgical program in Guatemala City.
 Photo: Rohanna Mertens.

-“To have another opportunity and say, ‘Please do not get sick,’” Val said.
+“To have another opportunity and say, ‘Please do not get sick,’” Paredes said.
 “It really was important, as she is an older girl.
 We have seen many adults with cleft lips and cleft palates, but at this age, it’s very important for her future development.

 “They need to feel normal.
 They need to feel and be seen as a human being.”